You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 Surprise!
 Statistics show that only 14% of all jobs are found looking at Want Ads or on line – only 10% from Employment Agencies.
 2/3 of all jobs are found by word of mouth!
 That is why you need to learn a Short Story that you can say at the drop of a hat.
 It is the real key to finding a great job quickly.

-Find a complete Application from some company and in the comfort of your home, fill it out completely and accurately.
-Then from now on, keep it with you to use as a guide as you fill out on site applications for employers.
+Find, and copy an application form on line from some company.
+At your leisure fill it out completely and accurately.
+Then from now on, keep it with you to use as a guide as you fill out on-site applications for employers.
 Now, you’re in control!
-Remember: NEATNESS & SPELLING COUNT!
+Remember: Neatness & Spelling Count!

 A) If possible visit the location before the interview date and time, so you can locate it easily and know how long it will take you to get there.
 Being on time is an indication of how you’ll perform once you get the job.